python-poetry/poetry/docs/basic-usage.md

 ### Operating modes

 Poetry can be operated in two different modes.
-The default mode is the **package mode**, which is the right mode if you want to package your project into an sdist or a wheel and perhaps publish it to a package index.
+The default mode is the **package mode**, which is the right mode if you want to package your project into a sdist or a wheel and perhaps publish it to a package index.
 In this mode, some metadata such as `name` and `version`, which are required for packaging, are mandatory.
 Further, the project itself will be installed in editable mode when running `poetry install`.